Jaguar XF saloon

 - Some versions are expensive

-The Jaguar XF, launched in 2015, takes on the mantle from the first-generation model launched in 2007.
+The Jaguar XF, launched in 2015, took on the mantle from the first-generation model launched in 2007.
 That car pulled Jaguar into the 21st century, rejecting the classic design language that had characterised the brand’s models since the fifties by replacing round headlights with sleek fastback looks and an aggressive new grille.

 When evaluated by independent crash-test body Euro NCAP in 2015, the XF achieved a five-star score, improving on the previous model despite the test getting tougher.
 The XF now has autonomous emergency braking, using a forward-facing radar to anticipate collisions and automatically brake if necessary.
 If you brake hard, the XF will also help by applying maximum braking force.